zyrant/Summary-of-RGB-T-Salient-Object-Detection-and-Semantic-segmentation/README.md

 # Summary of RGB-T Salient Object Detection and Semantic segmentation

-Provide a summary of RGB-T-Salient-Object-Detection and Semantic segmentation(**Paper,Code,Dataset, Evaluation and more**).
+Provide a summary of RGB-T-Salient-Object-Detection and Semantic segmentation(**Paper, Code, Dataset, Evaluation and more**).

 --------------------------------------------------------------------------------------